 E-commerce trigger 3: buys a certain product

-When a customer buys a certain item in your store, this trigger is triggered.
+When a customer buys a certain item in your store, this will trigger.
 You must choose this exact product from your linked e-commerce site when generating the trigger.
-To be triggered, the purchase must be completed (paid).

 Often, you want to sell more than one thing to your new consumers.
 You almost certainly have nice accessories or comparable goods in your business as well.
 With this email trigger, you can quickly send an upselling email.
 You may also use it to send informative emails when a customer purchases a certain item.

 E-commerce trigger 4: Purchase from a certain category

 When a consumer buys something from a certain category, this procedure initiates.
 When configuring this email trigger, you may select from any of your categories or collections.
 Any finished product order (completed and paid) from the chosen category or collection will trigger the automated workflow.